Aquilegia sibirica: Taxonomy and evolution

 Aquilegia species evolved relatively quickly after first appearing during the Late Miocene around 6.9 million years ago in East Asia.
 Aquilegia species diversified quickly and spread into both Europe and North America before migrating back into Asia.
 As a result, they are a well-known model system in evolutionary biology but confirming an accurate phylogenetic tree showing the relationships between the species in the genus has proved difficult.
 A. sibirica, though native to Asia, is closely related to A. vulgaris of Central Europe.

-By 1892, the Siberian columbine was also identified as a close relative of the northern North American Aquilegia brevistyla, the smallflower columbine.
 The plant's appearance is very proximate to that of Aquilegia flabellata native to the Japanese Alps.
 A. sibirica is considered a member of the A. flabellata species complex.
 (Note: Historically, A. flabellata was considered a blue variety of the Siberian columbine with the homotypic synonyms Aquilegia sibirica var. flatbellata and Aquilegia sibirica var. japonica.)
 A wild hybrid between A. sibirica and Aquilegia glandulosa, Aquilegia × gubanovii, was identified in Mongolia in 1991.

-A. sibirica and Aquilegia ecalcarata diverged as separate species between 4.5 and 6 million years ago and remain cross-compatible.
-Philip A. Munz identified that it had been hybridized with A. vulgaris to produce to produce A. ×garnieriana.
+The clade containing A. sibirica diverged Aquilegia ecalcarata between 4.5 and 6 million years ago, though they remain remain cross-compatible.
+In 1892, the Siberian columbine was identified as a close relative of the northern North American Aquilegia brevistyla, the smallflower columbine.
+However, subsequent genetic analysis indicates that A. sibirica is far more closely related to other Eurasian columbines – Aquilegia glandulosa in particular – than to North American columbines.

 Crosses between A. sibirica and A. ecalcarata–the only Aquilegia species that lacks nectar spurs on its petals–have been studied to identify the gene responsible for spurred petals.
 The nectar spurs present in Aquilegia are an unusual evolutionary trait.
 In order to determine the gene responsible for the trait, a 2020 paper by researchers from the University of California, Santa Barbara, Harvard University, and Stanford University utilized A. sibirica (alongside A. chrysantha and A. formosa) as a spurred Aquilegia taxa to compare against the spurless species.
 This research identified a gene named POPOVICH (POP) as responsible for cell proliferation during the early stage of spur development.
 POP appeared at higher levels in the petals of the spurred Aquilegia studied than in A. ecalcarata.
 (Note: As distinct from Semiaquilegia, a genus in the Ranunculaceae family that resemble Aquilegia but are spurless.)

 Aquilegia daingolica is a stabilized ancient hybrid of A. glandulosa, Aquilegia oxysepala, and probably A. sibirica.
 It is similar in its flowers and fruit aggregates to A. glandulosa and in its dark anthers and black clublike spur tips to A. oxysepala, but the form of its spurs differentiates it from all other Asian forms of Aquilegia.